MacDamien/Ergaie/README.md

 /!\ Caveat : links aren’t functionnal yet.

 A layout for French, English and programming.
 It’s a fork of Erglace which is a fork of [ErgEAU](https://github.com/IgrecL/ErgEAU), initially adapted for compact keyboards compatibility.
 It uses many conventions of [Ergo-L](https://github.com/Nuclear-Squid/ergol).
+I reproduce here the main caracteristics of the Erglace Layout, but please refer to the main branch (https://github.com/Lysquid/Erglace)

 TL;DR
 --------------------------------------------------------------------------------